tscode/MathGL.jl/README.md

 ```

 Note however, that the C interface does only limited type checks (so
-expect segfaults when using the wrong argument types)
+expect segfaults when using the wrong argument types).

 #### The Higher Level Julian Interface
 The type structure was (quite loosely) modeled after the C++ class
-structure, the most important type (currently) being the `Graph`.
+structure, the most important type being the `Graph`.
 The
 function names (e.g. text, surf, plot, xtics, ...) were -- whenever
 possible -- chosen to be the corresponding commands of the mgl scripting
 language (see mathgl documentation for the details).
 This was done for